simonswu23/Scripts/README.md

 - New FE integration of almost all new mechanics

+- Z-Status Hash updates for all new status moves

 - Dragon Darts Targeting
   - Heatproof
   - Lunar Idol
-  - Levitaters (Solar/Lunar Idol, Vespiquen Crest)
+  - Levitaters (Solar/Lunar Idol, Vespiquen Crest, Gravitational Flux)
   - Bulldozer
   - Detritovore